oa-333/elog/README.md

 ## Benchmarks

-The following unofficial benchmarks results illustrate the high performance of the ELog package.
+The following unofficial benchmarks results illustrate the high performance of the ELog library.

 The benchmark is divided into four parts: